mattbnz/web-matt/content/w/draft-oncall-scheduling.md

   - Oncall
 ---

-As previously discussed, on-call is an opportunity to become better at our jobs not simply a burden to be borne.
-This post begins the next step in explaining how to realise the opportunity: an effective on-call schedule.
+You will recall that I believe [on-call is a learning opportunity]({{< relref "2023-08-16-oncall-opportunity" >}}) not simply a burden to be borne.

-While effective scheduling is only one of the key foundations for creating an on-call environment that delivers growth in a team, it's the best place to start when you want to drive improvements.
-Unlike technical system changes adopting a flexible on-call schedule can be accomplished quickly and delivers immediate benefits.
+Effective scheduling is the first foundation required to realise that opportunity.
+It's the best place to start because, unlike most technical system changes, adopting a flexible on-call schedule can be accomplished quickly and delivers immediate benefits.

 ### Flexibility is key

-The most important aspect of an effective on-call schedule is to avoid minimise conflict between assigned on-call shifts and the many existing commitments that place demands on our time and energy.
+The most important aspect of an effective on-call schedule is to minimise conflict between assigned on-call shifts and the many existing commitments that place demands on our time and energy.
 Attempting to balance time and attention between on-call and a conflicting committment adds stress to what is often an already stressful situation.
-That stress not only lowers the effectiveness of the on-call response itself but contributes to the previously discussed perception that on-call is simply a burdensome duty.
+That stress not only lowers the effectiveness of the on-call response itself but contributes to the feeling that on-call is a duty rather than an opportunity to learn.

-The current "industry standard" on-call scheduling approach of round-robin assignment of shifts to team members in a fixed order is almost a perfect example of how not to create an effective on-call schedule.
+The common "industry standard" approach - round-robin assignment of shifts to team members in a fixed order - is as close to the worst possible method of creating an effective on-call schedule as you could achieve.
 These rigid and inflexible schedules either ignore the cost of conflicting commitments, or worse, expect members of the team to re-organise the rest of their life around the requirements of on-call!

-Avoiding these outcomes and creating an effective on-call environment that can deliver growth in expertise requires a **flexible schedule** that achieves the necessary assignment of shifts in a way that fits around the existing committments and lives of the members staffing it.
+Avoiding these outcomes and creating an effective on-call environment requires a **flexible schedule** that provides coverage for on-call shifts while fitting around the existing committments and lives of the members staffing it.

 Flexible on-call schedules lead to three major benefits for a team:
 1. Barriers to entry to participate in on-call are lowered as team members gain confidence that on-call shifts will not interfere with other commitments in their life.
 1. Stress levels during on-call shifts are reduced leading to improved outcomes as on-call responders can focus on the response without distraction from conflicting commitments.
 3. Wide participation in low-stress on-call shifts provides a foundation upon which effective team practices can be established to drive iterative improvement and learning over time.